Academic Affairs Committee (AAC)

 Delayed Voting Mode

-The Academic Affairs Committee (ACC) meets bi-monthly all calendar year.
+The Academic Affairs Committee (AAC) meets bi-monthly all calendar year.
 The first meeting is designated for the committee to review and discuss items on the agenda.
 Voting occurs only at the final meeting of the month.
 This gives committee members the opportunity to continue the discussion with their college, department, or program(s) and bring additional feedback and insight before final.
 The chair will provide time for final discussion and deliberation before the official vote.

 AAC voting members are expected to be available throughout the year to regularly attend meetings.